buggyrace/buggy-race-about/docs/static-content/tech-notes.md

     the pages — note the `JINJA_GLOBALS` dictionary which is how the config settings are passed into the static site build.
   * `pelicanconflive.py`
-    Is the "live" version of `pelicanconf.py` that's created dynamically, with the current values of config settings (the [config setting](../customising/tech-notes) `IS_ALL_CONFIG_IN_TECH_NOTES` controls whether _all_ config settings are included in that, or just a minimal subset).
+    The "live" version of `pelicanconf.py` that's created dynamically, with the current values of config settings (the [config setting](../customising/tech-notes) `IS_ALL_CONFIG_IN_TECH_NOTES` controls whether _all_ config settings are included in that, or just a minimal subset).
   * [`buggyjinja2content`](https://github.com/buggyrace/buggy-race-server/blob/main/tech_notes/plugins/buggyjinja2content/buggyjinja2content.py)